What do you want to do today?

 Istanbul Modern Art Museum

 A museum of contemporary art in the Beyoğlu district of Istanbul.
 A permanent exhibition takes visitors through a history of modern Turkish art and look out for important international shows.
-Discover the shop and restaurant located on the top floor with incredible views across the old city, while the lower floor features a cinema and arts library.
+Discover the museum shop and café while the museum features a cinema and a library.

 Rahmi Koc Museum